-- (1) The total assets of COSP constituted more than 10 per cent of the consolidated assets of the Corporation at December 31, 2012 and the total revenues of COSP constituted more than 10 per cent of the consolidated revenues of the Corporation for the year-ended December 31, 2012. - (2) The total assets of COSMI were less than 10 per cent of the consolidated assets of the Corporation at December 31, 2012 and the total revenues of COSMI constituted more than 10 per cent of the consolidated revenues of the Corporation for the year-ended December 31, 2012.
+- (1) The total assets of COSP constituted more than 10 per cent of the consolidated assets of the Corporation at December 31, 2013 and the total revenues of COSP constituted more than 10 per cent of the consolidated revenues of the Corporation for the year-ended December 31, 2013. - (2) The total assets of COSMI were less than 10 per cent of the consolidated assets of the Corporation at December 31, 2013 but the total revenues of COSMI constituted more than 10 per cent of the consolidated revenues of the Corporation for the year-ended December 31, 2013.